How, or why, does hypnosis work?

 Q: Can hypnosis make me forget a person or event?

-In theory, it’s possible to induce amnesia inside hypnosis.
+In theory, it’s possible to induce amnesia during hypnosis.
 In practice, it’s not a helpful response to a real part of your life.
 Instead of making you forget a memory, we will help you change your present-day perspective on the memory so that you can learn and grow from it, without necessarily forgetting it.

-Q: What happens inside hypnosis?
+Q: What happens during hypnosis?

 Q: Can I bring a friend or family member?

-If you feel more comfortable with a friend or family member attending your consultation or session, we encourage you to bring somebody for support.
+If you feel more comfortable with a friend or family member attending your session, we encourage you to bring somebody for support.
 However, please keep in mind that the session might no longer be confidential with somebody else in the room.
 If you are reticent, you might have an easier time expressing your thoughts one-on-one with your hypnotherapist.

 Q: How many sessions will I need?